CiaranWelsh/EvoGym/docs/source/random_network_generation.rst

       between "compartmentLowerBound" and "compartmentUpperBound"
     * nFloatingSpecies.
-      These are initialized with a random variable draw from continueous uniform distribution between "speciesLowerBound and "speciesUpperBound".
+      These are initialized with a random variable draw from continueous uniform distribution between "floatingSpeciesLowerBound and "floatingSpeciesUpperBound".
     * nBoundarySpecies.
       These are initialized with a random variable drawn from a discrete uniform distribution between "boundarySpeciesLowerBound" and "boundarySpeciesUpperBound"